Food diaries and tracking what we eat serve multiple purposes, one of those being tracking and balancing our macros or macronutrients.

 What Are Proteins?

-Proteins are large, complex molecules that power a variety of chemical reactions and the haemoglobin which carries oxygen into your bloodstream.
+Proteins are large, complex molecules that power a variety of chemical reactions and haemoglobin which carries oxygen into your bloodstream.

-If you do not have the required amounts of protein in the body, the protein deficiency and malnutrition may cause growth failures, loss of muscle mass and decreased immunity.
+If you do not have the required amounts of protein in the body, protein deficiency and malnutrition may cause growth failures, loss of muscle mass and decreased immunity.